Flight-Free-UK/flight_free_uk_website/source/posts_travel/travel-the-uk-by-narrowboat.html.markdown

 * [Ashby Boat Co](https://ashbyboats.com/) (nearest station Hinckley, then 13 min walk + 26 min bus (No. 7A))
 * [Midland Mallard](https://midlandmallard.com/) (20 min taxi from Nuneaton station)

-#### 7. The Droitwich ring and Worcester & Birmingham canal
+#### 7. The Droitwich Ring and Worcester & Birmingham canal

-Most canal ring routes need a week or two to complete, but the [Droitwich ring](https://canalboatholidays.co.uk/routes/circular/droitwich-ring) (a.k.a Mid-Worcestershire ring) can be completed [in a weekend](https://canalboatholidays.co.uk/boat-hire/weekend-hire-and-short-breaks), and is by far the most popular short canal ring.
+Most canal ring routes need a week or two to complete, but the [Droitwich Ring](https://canalboatholidays.co.uk/routes/circular/droitwich-ring) can be completed [in a weekend](https://canalboatholidays.co.uk/boat-hire/weekend-hire-and-short-breaks), and is by far the most popular short canal ring.

 From here you can also head into Birmingham travelling through pleasant countryside and tackling the thirty locks at Tardebigge.

 Top rated hire bases in this area:

 * [Trinity Boats](https://www.trinityboats.co.uk/) (nearest station Droitwich Spa, then 20 min bus (no. 19) + 20 min walk, or 10 min taxi)
-* [Cafwin Cruises](https://www.cafwincruises.com/) (40 min walk from Droitwich Spa station, or 10 min taxi)
+* [Cafwin Cruises](https://www.cafwincruises.com/) (40 min walk from Droitwich Spa station along the canal, or 10 min taxi)

 ## Wales